 Corned beef is delicious served hot with horseradish cream sauce.
 The recipe for that sauce is in Food Nirvana under the Dips, Dressings and Sauces Menu.

 Yet another variation is to make a Reuben sandwich, which includes sauerkraut and thousand island dressing instead of mustard.
-For a Reuben, place the meat, cheese and sauerkraut in a bowl and heat it in the microwave oven until the sauerkraut is hot and the cheese melting.
+For a Reuben, place the meat, cheese and sauerkraut (that has been squeezed to eliminate excess liquid) in a bowl and heat it in the microwave oven until the sauerkraut is hot and the cheese melting.
 Then, put that assembly onto plain or grilled rye bread (grilled in butter is the best) and cover it with the thousand island dressing and a top piece of rye bread.
 Cut it in half and ...
 Yummy!

-Oh, some folks use cold coleslaw instead of sauerkraut after heating only the meat and cheese and they forego the thousand island dressing.
+Oh, some folks use cold coleslaw instead of sauerkraut after heating only the meat and cheese and they either keep or forego the thousand island dressing.
 That delight is called a Rachel sandwich.
-Thus, formally the Rachel sandwich is a variation on the standard Reuben sandwich, substituting pastrami for the corned beef, and coleslaw for the sauerkraut.
+Thus, formally the Rachel sandwich is a variation on the standard Reuben sandwich, substituting coleslaw for the sauerkraut.
+Indeed, some recipes call for using turkey instead of corned beef.
 You can, of course, put any combination together that pleases you!

 Lest I forget, it is historically and ethnically proper to mention the original New York Hot Steamer corned beef sandwiches.
 They were simple in that they consisted of only rye bread, hot corned beef and deli mustard.
 But boy were they superb, for the tender and moist meat was piled high, so when you ate one it was a real taste pleasure followed by a pleasantly full feeling.
 What a great sandwich, done best and mostly only at Jewish delicatessens!